sticksen/STKWebKitViewController/README.md

 [self presentViewController:controller animated:YES completion:nil];
 ```

+It is possible to change the behaviour how the WKWebView opens links that would trigger a new tab opening on desktop browsers (aka. target=_blank - links).
+To change the behaviour, adjust `newTabOpenMode` to your desired choice.

 It´s also possible to customize the NavigationBar and Toolbar colors.

 To use the new `UINavigationBar` and `UIToolbar` hiding features of iOS8, set your navigationController to: